datencia/blockchain-specimen-traceability/README.md

 ## Introduction

+ADAPTATION COURSE TO THE DEGREE IN COMPUTER ENGINEERING (CAI) - PER 8270 Sept 2023

 This repository contains my bachelor's project in computer science completed at [UNIR](https://www.unir.net/).

 The project is about the creation of a traceability system for pathological anatomy samples based on blockchain